 In the farming town of Bahn Rong Kong Khao, near the city of Chiang Mai in the country’s north, the government’s $2.3 billion Village Fund program, a microlending scheme, is a mini miracle, say residents.
 Narong Fongkraew, 50, who grows rice and chilies on his small farm, credits the Village Fund with saving not just his farm but the whole community.
 “After 1997, banks stopped lending to us and some people were forced to borrow from moneylenders who charged high rates of interest,” he says.
 Recently, Narong borrowed $475 from the Village Fund at a very low rate and used it to hire laborers to help him work his fields.
 Increased labor led to a greater crop yield, and this year, for the first time in six years, he earned enough to begin paying back his creditors.
 “I came very close to losing my land,” he says.
 “But now I think I will be free of debt within five years.”
 And Narong is not alone: nationwide, poverty levels have dropped almost 4% since Thaksin’s programs began in early 2001.
 Farm incomes rose 11% last year and more than 20% in the first half of this year.

 Meanwhile, Thaksin continued his transformation of Thailand into a “CEO-state”.
 The influence of business was clear: he directed government agencies to produce vision and mission statements and frequently spoke about the wisdom the Thai people could garner from the latest business books.
-MBA-style training courses were organised for public servants, and a Harvard business professor Michael Porter, who most famously developed theories on competitive strategy, was commissioned to conduct an in-depth study about Thailand’s economy.
+MBA-style training courses were organized for public servants, and a Harvard business professor Michael Porter, who most famously developed theories on competitive strategy, was commissioned to conduct an in-depth study about Thailand’s economy.

 As his supporters point out, Thaksin’s economic record speaks for itself.
 GDP growth rate grew from 5% in 2001 to 7% in 2003: a remarkable turnaround from the 1997 financial crisis.
 Thailand’s debt to the IMF was paid off 2 years early, at which point Thaksin declared “From now on, we are free of the IMF…I promise to you that if I am still around, this debt to the IMF will be our last”.
 Some analysts heralded the improved current account surplus, robust public demand and employment growth as signs that “Thaksinomics” was working.